lxf182/hello-world/README.md

 # hello-world
-Lxf's first project for test in GitHub try to edit.
+Lxf's first project for test in GitHub. try to edit.